-Like most new managers, my first promotion was announced in an emailed organization announcement.
+Like most new managers, my peers found out about my promotion from an email announcement.

 I was 25 years old and had no idea what I was doing.
 Once that email was sent, twelve people reported directly to me.

 There was no manual to open, telling me how I should spend my first day, week and month.
 It was just an announcement and a growing sense of dread that I was in over my head.

 Everyone on my team reacted to the news differently.

 I have been fortunate to lead many teams and coach hundreds of new managers.
 In my experience, new teams can be split into four types of people (with few exceptions).